UKCloud/documentation/articles/azure/azs-how-create-key-vault-ps.md

 toc_mdlink: azs-how-create-key-vault-ps.md
 ---

-# How to Create a Key Vault in Azure Stack with PowerShell
+# How to create a Key Vault in Azure Stack with PowerShell

 ## Overview